About Anna KennedyFounder of the Anna Kennedy Online charity and shares her journey and experiences…

 Dear Friends and Supporters,

-Our UK Autism Charity Anna Kennedy Online is going from strength to strength supporting and sharing information to many families and adults affected by Autism.
+Our UK Autism Charity Anna Kennedy Online is going from strength to strength supporting and sharing information to many families and adults diagnosed on the Autism spectrum.
 Ever since I started my own journey with my own boys Patrick and Angelo and wanting to help and support those who like them have a diagnosis of an Autism spectrum condition I am frustrated and disappointed with the lack of facilities and support across the UK.

 Of course, Autism spectrum conditions does not just affect children and teenagers this is a lifelong condition for many people who can often face perplexing problems such as behaviour difficulties and many overlapping conditions such as Dyslexia, Obsessional Compulsive Disorder etc. The facilities are beginning to improve however, with Local Authorities and Charities being hit with cuts it is an ongoing battle.